Stay in the "know" with the most recent developments in Real Estate on our BLOG.

 The complexity and uniqueness of the commercial and residential real estate markets, especially in Alberta, require a collaborative, goal-oriented approach to projects.
 At Field Law, we partner with you to find practical and effective legal solutions for your entire project or any phase of it.

-For more than 100 years, lawyers at Field Law have been providing strategic advice and counsel to many of the country’s largest real estate developers, investors, lenders, owners and managers.
-As a recognized market leader with 13 lawyers and five paralegal staff and a long history and intimate knowledge of this constantly evolving area of law, we have guided our clients to their goals in a wide variety of significant real estate projects in western Canada.
+For more than 100 years, lawyers at Field Law have been providing strategic advice and counsel to many of the country's largest real estate developers, investors, lenders, owners and managers.
+As a recognized market leader with a long history and intimate knowledge of this constantly evolving area of law, we have guided our clients to their goals in a wide variety of significant real estate projects in western Canada.

-Our goal is get you to project completion in an efficient, practical and cost-effective way.
-We pride ourselves on the clarity and practical nature of our advice and services.
+Our goal is to get your project to completion in an efficient, practical and cost-effective way.
+We pride ourselves on the clarity and practical nature of our advice and services in the following areas:

 Being an advocate and a driver for a big real estate development